 The best of which is the fact that you can now deduct all your trading-related expenses.
 Investors, on the other hand, can only write-off a small portion of their trade-related expenses.
-Computers, desk, bookshelves, printers, and a home office are only a few of the deductions you can now take.
+Computers, desk, bookshelves, printers, and a home office are just a few of the deductions you can now take.
 You will also keep the same capital loss rules.

 Unfortunately, most traders will not qualify for the trader status the IRS has put in place.
-It is not the end of the world, there are other ways to receive these deductions.
+It is not the end of the world; there are other ways to receive these deductions.

 Should You Start A Trading Company

 One of the big questions among traders is if they should start a company to trade under.
 There are both benefits and negatives to trading under a company as opposed to trading as yourself.

 Typically, you would want to start an LLC.
 Limited liability companies can be formed by one person or several, have low startup fees, and can still benefit from pass-through taxation.
 Every state has different rules for forming an LLC, but most require light paperwork and a one-time fee.

 As a company, you can now deduct all trading related expenses.
 This is a great way to benefit from the “trader” status set by the IRS without having to meet their requirements.
 The IRS believes that if a person goes through the trouble of creating a company they must be a real trader.

 The most significant benefits of using a company will be the tax deductions and the ability to trade with multiple investors, such as family or an investment club.